Contact Information

 We are currently finishing with our first winter bale grazing for the project, but are looking for cattle farms that would like to participate in this project in the next four years.
 If you are potentially interested, or if you just have questions related to bale grazing, you can contact your county extension agent or you can contact me directly.

-handful of cattle standing around a round bale in a field, Josh and Melissa Ballard Farm, Shelby County, January 2023
+Handful of cattle standing around a round bale in a field, Josh and Melissa Ballard Farm, Shelby County, January 2023

 Josh and Melissa Ballard Farm, Shelby County, January 2023.

-cattle standing around a few round bales in snow covered pasture, Mike Wilson Farm, Anderson County, January 2023
+Cattle standing around a few round bales in snow covered pasture, Mike Wilson Farm, Anderson County, January 2023

 Mike Wilson Farm, Anderson County, January 2023